 Does the pavement hurt their hooves?
 No, because they wear protective shoes that prevent any pain or injuries to their hooves.
 Palmetto Carriage uses almost 2000 shoes a year.

 How much weight can a horse pull?
 A horse can easily pull a wheeled vehicle that is six times his own weight.
-However, most carriage horses only pull 25 percent of that capacity on a regular basis.
+However, the City of Charleston only allows carriage horses to pull loads that are less than 3 times their own weight.

 What is the average age of the carriage horses?
 The average age of a Palmetto Carriage animal is 15.